BlockMedical/BlockMedical/Upload.md

 # BlockMedical
 This is a collection of the application that interact with the Ethereum smart contract for BlockMed tokens.
-The application here are incentivized to interact with the contract by contributing your data to IPFS and register them on Ethereum smart contract BMD (TBD-address).
+The application here are incentivized to interact with the contract by contributing your code or data to IPFS and register them on Ethereum smart contract BMD.
 When you start integrating and interacting with the contract by uploading and registering your IPFS hash for your wallet, you will be granted `BMD` tokens from the Smart Contract that can be used ot interact with other applications build out that utilize the same Smart Contract and BMD ERC20 tokens.
+In the future, when others access your code or data, you will notice that you will also obtain BMD tokens as part of the authorization for others to access your code and data.

 # How to Upload Code and Data
 ## Web App for Browser